How important is social media for you?

 Social media can expose consumers to many internet issues, from phishing and privacy to social engineering and online trolls.

-Many social media scandals have been highlighted extensively all over the news, raising consumer awareness of social media issues further, as displayed on the figure below.
+Many social media scandals have been highlighted extensively all over the news, raising consumer awareness of social media issues further.

 Those issues plus their media coverage have definitely impacted trust, less than 20% of the 2600 consumers we surveyed in the US and the UK trust social media services with their personal data.